xmc2/mindfulness/README.md

 ## Recording

 Activity on the site will be logged, including which audio files were interacted with, exactly when the files and whom interacted with the files.
-This is done so in a way that protects data integrety through lack of data access permissions given to non-admin users (they have no access to the google sheet).
+This is done so in a way that protects data integrity through lack of data access permissions given to non-admin users (they have no access to the Google sheet).

 ## Visualization